James Longstreet: Peninsula

 Throughout the Seven Days Battles, Longstreet had operational command of nearly half of Lee's army—15 brigades—as it drove McClellan back down the Peninsula.
 Longstreet performed aggressively and quite well in his new, larger command, particularly at Gaines's Mill and Glendale.
 Lee's army suffered from poor maps, organizational flaws, and weak performances by Longstreet's peers, including, uncharacteristically, Stonewall Jackson, and was unable to destroy the Union army.
 Moxley Sorrel wrote of Longstreet's confidence and calmness in battle: "He was like a rock in steadiness when sometimes in battle the world seemed flying to pieces."
 General Lee said shortly after Seven Days, "Longstreet was the staff in my right hand."
 He had been established as Lee's principal lieutenant.
 Lee reorganized the Army of Northern Virginia after Seven Days, increasing Longstreet's command from six brigades to 28.
-Longstreet took command of the Right Wing (later to become known as the First Corps) and Jackson was given command of the Left Wing.
+Longstreet took command of the Right Wing (later known as the First Corps) and Jackson was given command of the Left Wing.
 Over time, Lee and Longstreet became good friends and set up headquarters very near each other.
 Despite sharing with Jackson a belief in temperance as well as a deep religious conviction, Lee never developed as strong a friendship with him.
 Piston speculates that the more relaxed atmosphere of Longstreet's headquarters, which included gambling and drinking, allowed Lee to relax and take his mind off the war, and reminded him of his happier younger days.

 After the campaign, an editorial appeared in the Richmond Examiner inaccurately claiming that the Battle of Glendale "was fought exclusively by General A.P.
 Hill and the forces under his command".
-Longstreet then drafted a letter refuting the article, which was published in the Richmond Whig.
+Longstreet drafted a letter refuting the article, which was published in the Richmond Whig.
 Hill took offense and requested that his division be transferred out of Longstreet's command.
 Longstreet agreed, but Lee took no action.
 Then, Hill refused to accede to Longstreet's repeated requests for information and was eventually arrested on Longstreet's orders.
 He challenged Longstreet to a duel.
-Longstreet accepted, but Lee intervened and transferred Hill's division out of Longstreet's command and into Jackson's.
+Longstreet accepted, but Lee intervened and transferred Hill's division into Jackson's command.